Bear with me. I’m writing this on offline mobile at 10,000 meters. Let’s see how tired and swiping input make for storytelling :-)

 Google Street View from the vantage of my row.

-We’re descending into Calgary, with snow coming down and the small towns already blanketed, their lights a warm glow greeting is a we lower into the view.
+We’re descending into Calgary, with snow coming down and the small towns already blanketed, their lights and warm glow greeting us as we lower into the view.

 ￼Wheels down, Calgary!

 ￼There’s a bit of layover time so why not enjoy the people-mover?
 It’s congenial, civilized, sedate, cheerful, unthreatening… I feel like a tiny bit of Disneyland fell into the airport.